omnilib/aql/README.md

 aql is a simple, modern, and composable query builder, with support for asynchronous execution of queries against multiple database backends using a unified API. aql uses modern, type annotated data structures for both table definitions and queries.

+*aql is still in early alpha.
+Not all features are available or finalized.*

 Define tables: